ms85py/single_file_projects/README.md

 ## Socket Bruteforcer (not all too malicious)
 with mockup socket server to test out!

 Readme for that one to be done.
-It's quite a bit and every time I start writing it, it ends in a big fucking wall of text~
+It does quite a bit and every time I start writing it, it ends in a big fucking wall of text~